littleroot/webgen/README.md

 ## Why?

-It is tedious, hard to verify correctness, and looks ugly to construct DOM with `document.createElement()` or its `webapi` equivalent `webapi.GetDocument().CreateElement()`.
+It is tedious, is difficult to verify correctness, and looks ugly to construct DOM with `document.createElement()` or its `webapi` equivalent `webapi.GetDocument().CreateElement()`.